 There are far more efficient and cost effective ways to do AML compliance than for large, leading brands to build it themselves.
 One way to solve this is taking an already established compliance solution, software or service, and implementing it into your business.
 This can be done fairly quickly, with an already established company.

-Many people are reluctant to outsourcing compliance programs, citing concerns over risk assessment and analysis.
+Many people are reluctant to outsource compliance programs, citing concerns over risk assessment and analysis.
 However, outsourcing compliance doesn’t have to mean that you are letting go of the risk analysis.
 In fact, many tech solutions allow a firm to outsource the heavy lifting and administration of compliance, but keep risk assessment in-house.

 Keep the risk in-house